-The Refugee Law grants asylum seekers the right to free movement and choice of residence in the areas controlled by the Republic of Cyprus (RoC).
-Therefore asylum seekers cannot cross the “green line” to the northern areas not under the control of the RoC, although other third-country nationals who are legally in Cyprus either as visitors or under some form of residence, employment or student permit do have the right to cross.
+The Refugee Law grants asylum seekers the right to free movement and choice of residence in the areas controlled by the RoC.
+Therefore asylum seekers cannot cross the “green line” to the northern areas not under the control of the RoC, although other third-country nationals who are legally in Cyprus either as visitors or under some form of residence, employment, or student permit do have the right to cross.

 The Minister of Interior may restrict freedom of movement within some the controlled areas and decide on the area of residence of an asylum seeker for reasons of public interest or order.

-Asylum seekers currently reside where they choose, as to date there have been no decisions issued by the Minister of Interior appointing the area of residence of asylum seekers for reasons of public interest or order.
-They are obliged to report any changes of living address to the authorities either within five working days or as soon as possible after changing their address.
-If they fail to do so, they may be considered to have withdrawn their asylum application, although in practice the Cyprus Refugee Council has not received such complaints.
+Asylum seekers currently reside where they choose, with the exception of Chloraka,in the Pahos district where, according to a Ministerial Decree issued in December 2020, new asylum seekers are no longer allowed to reside.
+All asylum seekers are obliged to report any changes of living address to the authorities either within five working days or as soon as possible after changing their address.
+If they fail to do so, they may be considered to have withdrawn their asylum application, although in practice in recent years there have been no indications of this being implemented.
 There is no legislative differentiation regarding the provision of material conditions based on the area of residence.

 Article 9KB(2) and (4) Refugee Law.